karmab/kcli/README.md

  type: network
  cidr: 192.168.95.0/24
 ```
-You can also use the boolean keyword dhcp ( mostly to disable it ) and isolated .
+You can also use the boolean keyword dhcp (mostly to disable it) and isolated .
 Note that when not specified, dhcp and nat will be enabled

-To define a shared disk named shared1.img between two vms ( that typically would be defined within the same plan ):
+To define a shared disk named shared1.img between two VMS (that typically would be defined within the same plan):

 ```
 share1.img: